-Ginger Thatcher is Associate Choreographer/Assistant Director for the new musical, MARIE!, with five time Tony Award winner, Susan Stroman, Director/Choreographer.
+Ginger Thatcher is Associate Choreographer/Assistant Director for the new musical, Little Dancer, formerly known as Marie!, with five time Tony Award winner, Susan Stroman, Director/Choreographer.
 Ginger is also currently Rehearsal Director for Complexions Contemporary Ballet.
 Her work has been described as “dynamic, finding nuanced rhythms, New York Post, “passionate and groovy dancing,” New York Times, and “Lush, passionate, , intricately designed, and highly theatrical, which brought to mind the work of Jerome Robbins,” News-Tribune.
 Most recently she choreographed a production of Oklahoma! for Ogunquit Playhouse, (Fred Hanson, Director,) which was nominated for Best Choreography for 2018.
 She has been part of the creative process for multiple works for American Ballet Theater, New York City Ballet, Joffrey Ballet, National Ballet of Canada, Norwegian National Ballet, Martha Graham Dance Company, and Pacific Northwest Ballet.
 She has self-produced her own critically acclaimed evenings of work at Lincoln Center and was co-founding director of New Steps Choreography Project in Cleveland, OH, for which she received an Achievement in the Arts Nomination. .

 Ginger has choreographed over 30 works for theatre, film, TV, concert dance and opera.
 A former Principal dancer with Cleveland Ballet, she joined the Lar Lubovitch Dance Co. in NYC, in 1990 performing Nationally and Inter-nationally until 1994.